Authorities in Maui will open more of the burn zone to visits by residents next week

 Early this week, officials began permitting those who lived in a small section in the north end of Lahaina to return for the first time since the Aug.
 8 wildfire demolished the historic coastal town.
 Next Monday and Tuesday, residents of three more streets in that area will be allowed back, Maui County said in a news release Thursday.

 The wildfire killed at least 97 people, making it the deadliest U.S. wildfire in more than a century, and destroyed more than 2,000 buildings, most of them homes.
 It first erupted in the morning when strong winds appeared to cause a Hawaiian Electric power line to fall, igniting dry brush and grass.
-The fire was initially declared contained, but it flared up again around 3 p.m. and raced through the town.
+The fire was initially declared contained, but one flared up again in the same area around 3 p.m. and raced through the town.

 Lawmakers probing the cause of the wildfire did not get many answers during a congressional hearing Thursday on the role the electrical grid played in the disaster.